esmf-org/nuopc-app-prototypes/ESMX_SingleModelInFortranCMakeProto/README.md

 # ESMX_SingleModelInFortran CMake

 [ESMX](https://github.com/esmf-org/esmf/tree/develop/src/addon/ESMX) is used to implement an uncoupled application, consisting of only a single model component (SiMoCo).
 Here the SiMoCo component is implemented as a NUOPC component in Fortran.

-The build system of SiMoCo is CMake based, and thus hooks easily into the ESMX build procedure.
+In this version of the prototype, the build system of SiMoCo is CMake based, and thus hooks easily into the ESMX build procedure.

 The SiMoCo component is built in form of a shared library.
 It can be used through direct linking into the ESMX application, or by dynamic loading at run-time.
 Both options are available through ESMX and demonstrated here.

 This version of the prototype demonstrates the ESMX build approach based on integration into a **CMake** based build system.